* Gold still on track for fourth week of gains

 * GRAPHIC-2018 asset returns: http://tmsnrt.rs/2jvdmXl

-percent at $1,090.45, also retreating after hitting a record high of $1,105.70 on Thursday.
+ounce, also retreating after hitting a record high of $1,105.70 on Thursday.
+It was 2.5 percent higher on the week.
 It was the best performer among major precious metals last year, rising 56 percent on fears that rising demand for the autocatalyst metal would further tighten the market after years of deficit.
-"Prevailing bullish sentiment and the encouraging technical trend have pushed palladium prices to record highs," Julius Baer said in a note.
-"We believe this is at odds with a slowdown in global car sales growth.
-Related headlines should eventually cool sentiment, trigger profit-taking and lead to a price correction," said Baer.

-(Reporting by Nallur Sethuraman in Bengaluru; Editing by David Goodman/Mark Heinrich)
+(Additional reporting by Nallur Sethuraman in Bengaluru; Editing by Davidv Gregorio and David Goodman)